Adamolek2345/Python-Calculators/README.md

 Screenshot of Python 3 console: ![Image](https://github.com/Adamolek2345/Python-Calculators/blob/e053f336e3aa6629277407b28268362ac52c0ec2/Images/python3Screenshot.jpg)

 # Contributing
 Contributing to this project would be a great help.
 There are many ways you could help me, such as reporting bugs, so I can fix them.
 You can also spread this library, so more people can contribute.
-You can send me ideas for fixes, which I will verify and then post, so feel free to contribute !
+You can send me ideas for fixes or even new code, which I will verify and then post, so feel free to contribute !

 # Disclaimer